 Being a nursing student requires excellent multi-tasking skills.
 Besides studying, you may have to juggle recreational time, tending to your family members and work.
 You have only 24 hours to do everything, which may sometimes be overwhelming.
 If you do not plan your time well, chances are you could develop stress.

 Since dropping out of school or getting low grades is the last thing you want as a healthcare learner, ensuring you program your activities well would be best.
-So, whether you just joined a nursing institution or are looking to further your education, here is an example of how your typical day may look like:
+So, whether you just joined a nursing institution or are looking to further your education, here is an example of what your typical day may look like:

 Assuming your average sleep time ranges between six and eight hours, waking up a few minutes before six can help your mind program itself for the day’s activities.
 Most classes start around 7 am, so you have at least an hour to freshen up, take breakfast, arrange all the materials you need, walk, take a bus, or drive to school.
 It is also advisable to settle in your class fifteen minutes ahead of your lectures.